Remote work

 A study by Marianna Tu and Michael Li revealed that virtual mentoring helps eliminate the bias that comes with in-person mentoring.
 Flexibility is also not always present during in-person mentoring.

-Further, the Department of Education at the Connecticut university believes virtual mentoring can be used to enhance student performance.
+Further, the Department of Education at the Connecticut University believes virtual mentoring can be used to enhance student performance.

 Finally, over the past four years, we have seen hundreds of successful mentoring programs connected virtually via the Together platform.
 We list a few below: